 After considering written submissions and presentations from the first round of public hearings, an interim report will be submitted to the Speaker of the Legislative Assembly of Alberta by May 31, 2017.
 This report will set out the Commission’s proposed changes to the boundaries of Alberta’s electoral constituencies.

 Following the publishing of the interim report, the Commission will hold its second round of public hearings with Albertans.

-After further deliberations and considerations of public input, the Commission will present its final report to the Speaker of the Legislative Assembly of Alberta by October 31, 2017.
+After further deliberations and considerations of public input, the Commission will present its final report to the Speaker of the Legislative Assembly of Alberta in October 2017.

 The Commission must take the following factors into consideration in making its recommendations to the Legislative Assembly of Alberta:

 - the requirement for effective representation as guaranteed by the Canadian Charter of Rights and Freedoms,

 - sparsity and density of population,

 - common community interests and community organizations, including those of Indian reserves and Métis settlements,

 - wherever possible, the existing community boundaries within the cities of Edmonton and Calgary,

 - wherever possible, the existing municipal boundaries,